abhishekdhar30/Internship_Assg02/README.md

 -Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).

 - Restart your computer.
-You won’t be able to run https://nodejs.org/en/ until you restart your computer.
+You won’t be able to run nodejs until you restart your computer.

 - Confirm that Node has been installed successfully on your computer by opening a Hyper terminal and typing in the commands node --version